2026 Lecture Awardees

 Northwestern University

 The 2018 presenter of the Julia C. Blixrud Memorial Lecture at the ARL and CNI Fall Forum is Bernard “Bernie” Banks, a noted expert on the subjects of leadership and organizational change.
 Currently, he is the associate dean for leadership development and a clinical professor of management at Northwestern University’s Kellogg School of Management.
-As an associate dean, Banks possesses responsibility for leader development integration across the school’s global portfolio of programs.
+As an associate dean, Bernie possesses responsibility for leader development integration across the school’s global portfolio of programs.

-Banks retired from the US Army as a brigadier general in 2016 after having successfully led West Point’s Department of Behavioral Sciences & Leadership from 2012 to 2016.
+Bernie retired from the US Army as a brigadier general in 2016 after having successfully led West Point’s Department of Behavioral Sciences & Leadership from 2012 to 2016.
 In addition to having studied leadership extensively, he has led multiple military units ranging in size from 10 to 500 people.
-In 1995, Banks was selected from over 40,000 officers to receive the Army’s top award for entry-level managers, the General Douglas MacArthur Leadership Award.
+In 1995, Bernie was selected from over 40,000 officers to receive the Army’s top award for entry-level managers, the General Douglas MacArthur Leadership Award.
 In 2006, the Apache Helicopter unit he was leading in South Korea was designated as the top Apache Helicopter unit globally in the US Army’s annual best aviation unit competition.

-Banks’s slides from the 2018 ARL-CNI Fall Forum
+Bernie’s slides from the 2018 ARL-CNI Fall Forum

 2018 Scholarship Awardee